VictoriaZepp/project-god-complex/README.md

 utils.py:
 def random_num(): creates my random number generator for seeds.
 If I set seed to a number it will always give me back the same random numbers.
 If I set it to None it will give me back new random numbers for every day.
-I tested this by printing random numbers and seeing that they change when I run the program again. print_world(): prints my 2D world as symbols in the terminal.
+I tested this by printing random numbers and seeing that they change when I run the program again.
-. means nothing happens